-The Council for Agricultural Science and Technology (CAST) announces that nominations are now open for the 2013 Borlaug CAST Communication Award.
-This honor recognizes professionals actively working in the agricultural, environmental or food sectors who are promoting agricultural science in the public policy arena.
-This award has become an influential component in the efforts to keep agricultural issues and programs in the public eye and in front of national and world policymakers, organizers point out.
+Nominations are now open for the 2011 Borlaug CAST Communication Award, an honor that recognizes professionals actively working in the agricultural, environmental or food sectors who are promoting agricultural science in the public-policy arena.
+This award has become an influential component in the efforts to keep agricultural issues and programs in the public eye as well as in front of national and world policymakers.

-Organized by CAST, and sponsored by DuPont Pioneer, the award carries on the legacy of Dr. Norman Borlaug, father of the green revolution.
+Organized by the Council for Agricultural Science and Technology, and sponsored by the CropLife Foundation, the award carries on the legacy of Norman Borlaug—the Father of the Green Revolution.